 However, the construction of foam mattresses means that they perform best towards the center, and have less edge support than other options, and as a solid mattress, they tend to retain heat as well, which can be an issue for warmer climates.
 Gel memory foam mattresses and others with gel inserts can overcome this problem though, although they do tend to cost a little more.
 In general, foam mattresses tend to be a little more expensive than spring versions, but remain cheaper than the more complex mattress options.

 Hybrid mattresses take the best from innerspring and foam mattresses and blend them into what some think of as the ideal mattress solution.
-They use springs at the core to providing the consistent support and bounce that people enjoy from spring mattresses, and a combination of foams to create the comfort system that foam mattresses deliver so well.
+They use springs at the core to provide the consistent support and bounce that people enjoy from spring mattresses, and a combination of foams to create the comfort system that foam mattresses deliver so well.

 While there are many types of hybrid mattress, the most common are those that use pocket springs, which as the name suggest.
 Are fitted into pockets within the foal construction.
 The result is a hybrid mattress that has good edge-to-edge support as with an innerspring mattress, and thanks to the pockets providing air circulation, they tend to stay cooler than foam too.

 However, how a hybrid mattress performs is very dependent on the foam used for the comfort system, with some vastly outperforming others.
 So, while a hybrid mattress does, in theory, provide the best of both worlds, these are mattresses that you really need to try a few of to find the ideal one to suit your needs.

 Latex is a form of rubber, and a latex mattress is made entirely from this substance, with no springs or other inserts.
 Like a foam mattress, they will use different densities and types of latex in the construction to provide support and comfort, with a more dense, supportive center and compliant, comfortable material on the top.